seb310/urban_boundary_delineation/README.md

-# Spatial Regionalization of Commuting Data with Stochastic Blockmodeling: Code and Data
+# Urban Boundary Delineation from Commuting Data with Bayesian Stochastic Blockmodeling: Scale, Contiguity, and Hierarchy

-This repository contains the code implementing the greedy agglomerative algorithm used to perform spatial regionalization described in the paper "Spatial Regionalization of Commuting Data with Stochastic Blockmodeling: Scale, Contiguity, and Hierarchy" by Sebastian Morel-Balbi and Alec Kirkley.
+This repository contains the code implementing the greedy agglomerative algorithm used to perform spatial regionalization described in the paper "Urban Boundary Delineation from Commuting Data with Bayesian Stochastic Blockmodeling: Scale, Contiguity, and Hierarchy" by Sebastian Morel-Balbi and Alec Kirkley.

 The files are: